Governance

 The Group has consistently applied high standards of Corporate Governance over many years, following closely the Quoted Company Alliance’s (“QCA”) best practice.
 Following changes to the AIM Rules on 30 March 2018, together with changes introduced under Article 26 of the London Stock Exchange rules applicable to AIM listed entities, which required AIM listed companies to apply a recognised Corporate Governance Code from 28 September 2018, the Group adopted and complies as far as is practicable with the QCA’s Corporate Governance Code (the “Code”) and where we fall short of full compliance, explain what is required to achieve full compliance.
 No shortfalls have been identified, however this is kept under review and areas where enhancements are recognised fall under the Road Map, as detailed below.
 This document is an integral part of the Company’s Annual Report, which the Board considers to be a ‘Document of Record’ subject to six monthly reviews, which will be recorded on the Group’s website, www.lpa-group.com.

 The Code comprises ten principles, which are listed below, together with a statement of the Group’s current position and, where this deviates from the code, an element of a Road Map to full compliance.
-Having rejuvenated the Board, the Group is committed to improving liquidity and the nature of the shareholder base to better equip the business with sources of equity funding, supporting its growth plans.
-In recent years the Group has relied upon debt funding to support its capital investments into capacity and capabilities and fund working capital requirements of full compliance.
 In addition, the Group has adopted a ‘North Star’ or ‘Guiding Light’ principle, which may be considered to be a precis of the corporate governance principle.

 North Star Guiding Light